 Bachelor of Science in Information Technology

-- Bachelor of Science in Information Technology – Data Science Track (DS)
+- Bachelor of Science in Information Technology – Data Science and Artificial Intelligence Track (DSAI)

 - Bachelor of Science in Information Technology – Cyber Security Track(CYS)